agunther97/cryptocalculator/README.md

 ### Elgamal Verify Signature
 * elgamal_verify(x, tuple, p, alpha, beta)
-    * Description: Verifies signature for a given message + tuple
+    * Description: Verifies signature for a given message and tuple
     * Parameters:
         * x: The message as a string or list of converted numbers
         * tuple: signature